MasonGYC/Go-Assignment/asmt1/Q2/README.md

 	- `ch_sync` for SYNC message
 	- `ch_elect` for ELECT, ACK, VICTORY message
 	- `ch_stop_elect` for STOP mesage to stop self_elect() or broadcast_victory()
-	- `ch_role_switch` for STOP mesage to switch between `COORDINATOR` and `REPLICA`
+	- `ch_role_switch` for STOP mesage to switch between `COORDINATOR` and `WORKER`

 ### Synchonization and Election
 - **Synchonization**
- If Coordinator alive, send SYNC message at certain interval to Replica.
-If Replica receives SYNC message, update its data; if not for a timeout, start a election to elect itself as the Coordinator.
+ If Coordinator alive, send SYNC message at certain interval to Worker.
+If Worker receives SYNC message, update its data; if not for a timeout, start a election to elect itself as the Coordinator.

 - **Election by bully algorithm**
  A node sends ELECT message to nodes with higher ids.
 If receives ACK or STOP, go back to NORMAL state and stops election.
 If not for a certain time, broadcasts its victory to all.
 After broadcasting, switch role to Coordinator and start sending SYNC messages.